-- 3.273.28 All Board members shall accept that authority rests with the Board, and that a Trustee has no individual authority other than that delegated by the Board. - 3.283.29 Each Trustee shall uphold the implementation of any Board resolution after it is passed by the Board.
+- 3.273.28 All Board members shall accept that authority rests with the Board, and that a Trustee has no individual authority other than that delegated by the Board. - 3.283.29 Each Trustee shall uphold the implementation of any Board resolution and not interfere with the implementation of decisions of the Board after it is they are passed by the Board.
 A proper motion for reconsideration or rescission, if permitted by the Board's By-Laws and Standing Rules, can be brought by a Trustee.